Arkansas could see recreational marijuana on the 2022 ballot

 If the secretary of state verifies all the signatures are there, then Arkansans will be able to vote on the issue in November.
 However, if petitioners are only able to come up with at least 75% of the number of signatures, then they are given an extra 30 days to try to get there.

-If recreational marijuana makes it on the 2022 ballot and is passed, it would:
+If recreational marijuana makes it onto the 2022 ballot and is passed, it would:

 - Legalize marijuana for adults over 21